 Once you’ve analysed your data and have looked for patterns, make sure you learn from it!

 Consider what you need to put in place to help improve (or maintain) your results for future years.

-Remember, the KS2 SATs are only a measure, but they are a measure of the whole of KS2, not just Year 6 – so any issues you have identified, and/or changes you make, need to take place across all of the school to have a real impact at the end of KS2 – and this is the sort of thing that Ofsted will look for during inspections.
+Remember, the KS2 SATs are only a measure, but they are a measure of the whole of KS2, not just Year 6.
+So, any issues you have identified, and/or changes you make, need to take place across all of the school to have a real impact at the end of KS2.
+This is also the sort of thing that Ofsted will look for during inspections.

 Remember, before thoughts turn to reporting to parents and letting children know their test scores, key staff members will need their school leaders’ support.